University of California, Irvine

 Please visit the CADMIM website for more information: www.inrf.uci.edu/cadmim

 The Nanotechnology Core Facility (NCF) at the University of Illinois Chicago (UIC) is a central shared fabrication, processing, and characterization facility used by a diverse campus-wide research community.
-With over 4000 sq. ft. of clean room and laboratory space in the Engineering Research Facility, the NCF is one of the largest of its kind in the Chicago-metro area.
+With over 4000 sq. ft. of clean room and laboratory space, the NCF is one of the largest of its kind in the Chicago-metro area.
 The NCF includes capabilities in E-beam/Photo lithography, thin film deposition, sub-micron dry etching, various characterization equipment, and a Nanoscribe micro 3D printer (100nm resolution).
 The UIC Electron Microscopy Service (EMS) Core Facility is central facility offering access to scanning (SEM), transmission (TEM) and scanning transmission (STEM) electron microscopy.
-Rapid prototyping can be found at the UIC Innovation Center — 1,102 sq. ft. prototyping lab with 3D printing, CNC milling, laser cutting, electronics development, etc.
+Rapid prototyping can be found at the Engineering MakerSpace — 1,102 sq. ft. prototyping lab with 3D printing, CNC milling, laser cutting, electronics development, etc.